 Our expertise involves, advising clients of the options available to them, including, domestic and international adjudication, meditation, arbitration and court proceedings.

 We have a trained mediator and a Fellow of the Chartered Institute of Arbitrators so we can consider and advise you on the full range of dispute resolution options, from a position of real knowledge and experience.

 We have practical experience of ADR in all its forms and its use in resolving issues.

-We have experience of representing clients in the High Court, County Court and of dealing with appeals to the Court of Appeal.
+We have experience of representing clients in the High Court, County Court and of dealing with appeals to the Supreme Court.

 Litigation in all its forms is to be avoided.
 However, if there is no other option then you must be fully and properly prepared.
 You must have the information, means and stamina to go all the way to the final hearing or trial.

-We can recommend experts and counsel that are not only fully qualified and vastly experienced but can work as part of your winning team.
+We can recommend experts and counsel that are vastly experienced and can work as part of your winning team.